Children of the Corn: In popular culture

 Nu metal band Korn used themes of childhood cruelty on their 1994 debut album, Korn.
 Their song "Children of the Korn" with Ice Cube from their third album, Follow the Leader, was released in 1998.

+In the 2012 animated feature film, Wreck-It Ralph, when trying to ease King Candy's rage, Ralph calls the Sugar Rush racers whom he assumes stole his medal "Children of the Candy Corn."